LLNL/b-mpi3/README.md

 ```

 Communicators give also index access to individual `mpi3::processes` ranging from `0` to `comm.size()`.
-For example, `world[0]` referres to process 0 or the global communicator.
+For example, `world[0]` referrers to process 0 or the global communicator.
 An `mpi3::process` is simply a rank inside a communicator.
 This concept doesn't exist explicit in the standard C interface, but it simplifies the syntax for message passing.